MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 ## Verifying Installation

-After completing installation, do the following to verify that Microsoft R Services will actually run commands in Hadoop:
+After completing installation, do the following to verify that Microsoft R Server will actually run commands in Hadoop:

 1. If the cluster is security-enabled, obtain a ticket using kinit (for Kerberos authentication) or mapr password (for MapR wire security).

-2. Start Microsoft R Services on a cluster node by typing Revo64 at a shell prompt.
+2. Start Microsoft R Server on a cluster node by typing Revo64 at a shell prompt.

 3. At the R prompt “> “, enter the following commands (these commands are drawn from the [*RevoScaleR Hadoop Getting Started Guide*](rserver-scaler-hadoop-getting-started.md)*,* which explains what all of them are doing.
 For now, we are just trying to see if everything works):